 Cycle Tracks and Other Innovations to Accommodate Increased Levels of Bicycling in Urban Areas

 Cities across the U.S. are planning, designing, and implementing protected bicycle facilities, or cycle tracks, to accommodate increasing levels of bicycling, and to encourage more people to choose to bike for transportation.
 However, guidance on when and where cycle tracks are appropriate is currently limited.

-This presentation will highlight trends and innovations in bicycle-friendly communities throughout the U.S. It will include a discussion of design and safety considerations for cycle track facilities, which are bikeways that are physically separated from motor traffic and distinct from the sidewalk.
-The presentation will conclude with lessons learned in designing and implementing cycle tracks as well as observations on the role of bicycling, and more broadly complete streets, in creating sustaining places.
+This presentation highlighted trends and innovations in bicycle-friendly communities throughout the U.S. It included a discussion of design and safety considerations for cycle track facilities, which are bikeways that are physically separated from motor traffic and distinct from the sidewalk.
+The presentation concluded with lessons learned in designing and implementing cycle tracks, as well as observations on the role of bicycling, and more broadly complete streets, in creating sustaining places.